eddedd88/react-firebase-template/README.md

 ## Development
 In two separate terminal windows run the commands: `yarn start:server` and `yarn start`.
 The Firebase server is run as an emulator locally, which means that it won't use any quota of your Firebase project.

-The Firebase instance in this template has been extended with Typescript to type-check a defined database schema.
-This is hooked up in `src/models/FirestoreCollectionPaths.ts`.
+The Firebase object has been extended with Typescript to enforce a database schema whenever you use *firebase* to access your Database.
+The schema you define can be hooked up in `src/models/FirestoreCollectionPaths.ts`.

 ## Testing
 I recommend following the **react-testing-library** advice of writing tests that closely resemble the way your app is used.
 This means writing more integration tests where you render the whole app and test actual user functionalities.